 Mission Statement: The Laketown Township Parks and Recreation Commission through its Board of Commissioners, staff, programs, services and facilities seeks to enhance the quality of life and the environment, to acquire, conserve and protect natural resources, and to provide quality leisure time opportunities for the benefit of the community.

-Members of the Parks Commission: Tom Shuff-Chair, Jim Johnson, Karen Simmons and Kathleen Dearborn.
+Members of the Parks Commission: Tom Shuff-Chair, Jim Johnson, Karen Simmons, Kathleen Dearborn and Ellen Fitch.

 Laketown approves new five year recreation plan.
 The 2018 Community Parks and Recreation Plan was approved by the Township Board on Wednesday, Oct.
 11, 2017.
 This is a five-year plan which serves as a guide for the future development of recreational opportunities and parks within the township.
 The Plan was put together in accordance with requirements of the Michigan Department of Natural Resources and is needed in order to apply for grant funding from the Michigan Natural Resources Trust Fund (MNRTF) and the Land and Water Conservation Fund (LWCF).
 To view the plan, click here.

 The Parks Commission is currently studying the future uses of the Huyser Farm.
 To see a draft of our concept plan, click here.

 ⇒You are invited to share your input on the future of Lakeview School Park! – June 25, 2018 from 6 – 8 p.m.
 Click here for more details. ⇐

 What type of events require a Park Use Permit?

 A Park Permit is needed when one or more of the following criteria applies to your event or activity:

 - 20 or more people expected at the event or activity

 - fee collection on township property (donations, admissions, concession, or merchandise sales)